-- Add salt, vanilla, and 2 tablespoons of heavy cream or milk.
+- Add salt, vanilla, and 2 tablespoons of heavy cream.
 Blend on low speed until moistened.

-- Add an additional 1 or 2 tablespoons of heavy cream or milk until you reach the desired consistency.
+- Add an additional 1 or 2 tablespoons of heavy cream until you reach the desired consistency.
 Beat at high speed until frosting is smooth and fluffy.

-- The frosted cupcakes can be refrigerated in an airtight container for up to 3 days; bring to room temperature before finishing
+- The frosted cupcakes can be refrigerated in an airtight container for up to 3 days.

 - It was a bit too warm inside the kitchen, so the Buttercream was starting to run a bit on me.
 By placing both the bowl and the piping bag in the fridge for a few minutes, it gave me the perfect consistency of the Buttercream back.

-- You can easily adjust the consistency of this recipe by simply adding in more heavy cream.
+- You can easily adjust the consistency of this recipe by simply adding in more heavy cream or more confectioners’ sugar.